Sioux Falls: the State's Largest City

-- For eight straight years, Sioux Falls has been identified as either #1 or #2 for “best small metro for business and careers," according to Forbes.com (2012).
+- For 10 straight years, Sioux Falls has been identified within top 5 in nation for “best small metro for business and careers," according to Forbes.com (2014).

 - Sioux Falls was included in Fortune Small Business’ inaugural list of the 100 best places to live and launch.
 Cities were ranked on a range of criteria, including housing prices, schools, cultural and recreational attractions, quality of labor force, taxes and regulatory climate.
 The city was lauded for its business-friendly tax structure and ranked number 45 overall (2008).